nstavr04/MasterThesisSnellius/README.md

 # SMiQ-UNet

-Code for the paper "SMiQ-UNet: A Parameter-Efficient Vector-Quantized UNet for Precipitation Nowcasting"
+Code for the paper "SmaAT-QMix-UNet: A Parameter-Efficient Vector-Quantized UNet for Precipitation Nowcasting"

 ![smiq-unet](SMiQ-UNet/Images/SMiQ-UNet-v5-white.png)